nexusformat/definitions/manual/source/classes/contributed_definitions/spm-structure.rst

     bias spectroscopy measurement.

     :ref:`NXcantilever_spm`:
-    A base class to characterise cantilever used in AFM experiments.
+    A base class to characterize cantilever used in AFM experiments.

     :ref:`NXpiezo_config_spm`:
     A base class to describe piezo configuration in SPM experiments.